BradleyCodeU/bradleycodeu.github.io/_apcsa/ch1introduction/ch1review1.md

      }
      ```

-  -  6: What is the compile-time error in this program?
+  -  7: What is the compile-time error in this program and how would you fix it?

   ```
   public class Test